galaxyproject/galaxy-hub/content/projects/vgp/index.md

   <img src="/images/vgp/vgp_logo.png"/>
 </p>

-## Vertebrate Genomes Project
+## The Vertebrate Genomes Project

 ----

 The [Vertebrate Genomes Project](https://vertebrategenomesproject.org/) (VGP) is an international collaborative effort by the G10K consortium to generate near error-free genome assemblies for more than 70,000 vertebrate species.
 Using Galaxy infrasctructure and public instances, this collaboration has generated new, more open methods of genome assembly and access to data:
   - Integration of the Genome Ark on public Galaxy servers.
   - A Galaxy platform with toolkits specifically tailored for [Genome assembly](https://assembly.usegalaxy.eu).
-  - Multiple workflows available from the IWC on US and EU servers using the most up-to-date VGP pipelines.
+  - Multiple workflows available from the [IWC](https://github.com/galaxyproject/iwc) on US and EU servers using the most up-to-date VGP pipelines.
-  - A list of publicly-available histories for each assembly completed on Galaxy as they are generated.
+  - A list of publicly-available [histories](https://assembly.usegalaxy.eu/u/gallardoalba/h/vgp-example-history) for each assembly completed on Galaxy as they are generated.

 <div class="row row-cols-1 row-cols-md-2">